 From December 2016 when the MPP was first implemented to December 2017, about 2,500 applicants have attended the sessions, and more than 95% of the participants have reported that they were better informed about the impact of a divorce on their children.

 The MPP is not meant to dissuade you from commencing a divorce because the MSF recognises that your decision to divorce is a personal one.

-However, if you are unsure whether getting a divorce is the best decision for yourself and your child, you may seek marriage counselling from the DSSA staff, who will make a professional assessment and offer you support accordingly.
+However, if you are unsure whether getting a divorce is the best decision for yourself and your child, you may seek marriage counselling from the FAM@FSCs, where the staff will make a professional assessment and offer you support accordingly.